simeoncloud/Baseline/README.md

 N/A

-## MSGraph\DeviceManagement\DeviceConfigurations\UX - Windows Spotlight Disabled.json
+## MSGraph\DeviceManagement\DeviceConfigurations\Baseline - UX - Windows Spotlight Disabled.json
 *Intune > Devices > Configuration profiles*

 **What does this do?**